 Teamhood is a visual project management tool for high-performing teams.

 Right off the bat, we can see that while all three tools belong to the same category their positioning and strengths differ from one another.
-To understand these differences a little better, let’s compare their features by categories.
+To understand these differences a little better, let’s compare Businessmap vs Jira vs Teamhood features by categories.

 Jira offers a straightforward Kanban board with statuses, WIP limits and Kanban reports.
-You will be able to visualize your process and track tasks as they are completed by the team.
+You will be able to visualize your process, track tasks as they are completed by the team, and measure Kanban metrics in Jira.
 While the WIP limits will ensure team members are working efficiently and not constantly switching between tasks.

 Teamhood is an outlier compared to the other 2 tools based on the flexible Kanban board structure it offers.
 Here, you can modify the board with statuses, swimlanes, and secondary statuses that are designed to track the progress of your subtasks.
 This addition helps you understand the true progress of items and identify the bottlenecks that occur even on the smallest level.
 Moreover, you will find a neat addition allowing you to limit the WIP in swimlanes.
 Thus giving you even more control of the process.